+8. Incorporation by Reference

+It is important to note that the Amendment incorporates by reference a specific version of the Model Law, that adopted on June 22, 2002 (included in Appendix A).
+An amendment of the Model Law will not change this Section.

+Some state legislatures may hesitate to incorporate by reference and may prefer to enact the Model Law.
+In that situation, the State can achieve uniformity by enacting this Amendment as well as the Model Law, changing the internal references accordingly.

+APPENDIX A

-1 APPENDIX A 2 3 4 5 (Unofficial version of the Model Law as adopted by the United Nations Commission on International Trade Law UNCITRAL at its 35 th session in New York on 28 June 2002) 6 7 UNCITRAL Model Law on International Commercial Conciliation 8 10 11 13 14 Article 1.
-Scope of application and definitions 13 14 (1) This Law applies to international 1 commercial 2 conciliation.
-15 16 (2) For the purposes of this Law, "conciliator" means a sole conciliator or two or more conciliators, as the case may be.
-17 18 19 20 21 22 23 (3) For the purposes of this Law, "conciliation" means a process, whether referred to by the expression conciliation, mediation or an expression of similar import, whereby parties request a third person or persons ("the conciliator") to assist them in their attempt to reach an amicable settlement of their dispute arising out of or relating to a contractual or other legal relationship.
+(Model Law as adopted by the United Nations Commission on International Trade Law --UNCITRAL at its 35th session in New York on 28 June 2002 and approved by the United Nations General Assembly on November 19, 2002)

+UNCITRAL Model Law on International Commercial Conciliation

+Article 1.
+Scope of application and definitions

+(1) This Law applies to international1 commercial2 conciliation.

+(2) For the purposes of this Law, "conciliator" means a sole conciliator or two or more conciliators, as the case may be.

+(3) For the purposes of this Law, "conciliation" means a process, whether referred to by the expression conciliation, mediation or an expression of similar import, whereby parties request a third person or persons ("the conciliator") to assist them in their attempt to reach an amicable settlement of their dispute arising out of or relating to a contractual or other legal relationship.
 The conciliator does not have the authority to impose upon the parties a solution to the dispute.

-24 (4) A conciliation is international if: 25 26 27 (a) The parties to an agreement to conciliate have, at the time of the conclusion of that agreement, their places of business in different States; or 28 29 (b) The State in which the parties have their places of business is different from either: 30 31 (i) The State in which a substantial part of the obligations of the commercial relationship is to be performed; or 32 33 (ii) The State with which the subject matter of the dispute is most closely connected.
-34 (5) For the purposes of this article: 35 36 37 (a) If a party has more than one place of business, the place of business is that which has the closest relationship to the agreement to conciliate; L States wishing to apart this Model Law to apply to demostic as well as international consiliation
+(4) A conciliation is international if:

+(a) The parties to an agreement to conciliate have, at the time of the conclusion of that agreement, their places of business in different States; or

+(b) The State in which the parties have their places of business is different from either:

+(i) The State in which a substantial part of the obligations of the commercial relationship is to be performed; or